-This stone Buddha is located just a 3-minute walk from the grounds of Harumiya Shrine after crossing the beautifully red Ukishima Bridge.
+This stone Buddha is located just a 5-minute walk from the grounds of Harumiya Shrine after crossing the beautifully red Ukishima Bridge.
 Manji no Sekibutsu sits surrounded by rippling fields of rice.
-This unbalanced head sitting atop a massive, natural stone is almost humorous in appearance.
+This unbalanced head sitting atop a massive, natural boulder is almost humorous in appearance.
 Additionally, the reverse-manji, thunder, moon, and sun symbols carved into its chest are mysterious.
-The artist Taro Okamoto (1911-1996) visited Shimosuwa in 1974.
+The world-renowned artist Taro Okamoto (1911-1996) visited Shimosuwa in 1974.
 He watched the statue and found himself so moved that his hands holding his camera were trembling.
 He remarked, “I have traveled the world, but I have never seen something so fascinating.”
 He then introduced this stone Buddha in a magazine and it became famous throughout Japan.

 In 1657, Tadaharu, the third feudal lord of the Takashima Domain in Suwa, wanted to dedicate a large torii gate to Suwa Taisha Shimosha Harumiya.
 A mason decided a huge stone in the area would be used for its construction.
 However, when he struck the stone with his chisel, it is said that blood began to flow from the stone.
 Shocked and stricken with fear, the mason decided to give up on the project and instead carved Buddha Amida onto this stone and erected it while paying his respects to the spirit.
 As it is carved “the third year of Manji” (1660 AD) onto the statue, it is known as Manji no Sekibutsu (the Stone Buddha of Manji).